State Axes and Thresholds

 - generation/feature-generation-contract.md - the Feature discovery axis owner; "Existence Versus Discovery" section.

-- generation/location-generation-contract.md - the Location knowledge axis owner; "Knowledge Values" section.
+- generation/territory-generation-contract.md - the Territory knowledge axis owner; "Knowledge Values" section.

 - systems/sites-and-dungeons.md - the Site state axis owner; "Discovery Path" section.